starship/starship/docs/fr-FR/config/README.md

 #### Options

-L'option `display` est une array de la table suivante.
+The `display` option is an array of the following table.

 | Option      | Description                                        |
 | ----------- | -------------------------------------------------- |